linuxdeepin/deepin-movie-reborn/assets/deepin-movie/movie/en_US/movie.md

 ## Playlist Management

-You can enter the playlist to add or delete the video files.
+You can enter the playlist to manage the existing video files.

 ### Delete Film from the Playlist